 It’s found in Narok county of Kenya at the rift valley province.

-The Masai Mara reserve derives its name from the local nomadic pastoralists who used to graze their cattle in this area alongside wildlife.
+The Maasai Mara reserve derives its name from the local nomadic pastoralists who used to graze their cattle in this area alongside wildlife.
 The word Mara stands for “spotted”.

 It was established in 1961 covering an area 520 square kilometers but was later extended to cover 1,510 kilometers squared when part of the reserve land was returned to the local communities.

-The Masai people have typically UN spoilt African culture with unique cultural values and different ways of life; they have always depended on pastoralists from he ancient times.
+The Maasai people have typically un spoilt African culture with unique cultural values and different ways of life; they have always depended on pastoralists from he ancient times.

 Tourists can even go a head and graze the Masai cattle along side the warriors in the wilderness, they also entertain tourists with local traditional dances in most hotels in the Eastern evenings.